Castorps/bruteforce-universal/README.md

 #### Advanced Configuration
-If you want to change other variables (like the connection timeout and how often a proxy may be used for authentication attempts), take a look at the [constant file](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py).
+If you want to change other variables (like the connection timeout and how long to wait before reusing a proxy again), take a look at the [constant file](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py).

 ### Notes: